An analysis of the stationary operation of atomic clocks: Quantum estimation theory

-For a fixed POVM measurement $\Pi(\alpha)$ Lemma~\ref{lem:OptEst} describes optimization of the cost with respect to the estimator $\Phi(\cdot)$.
-It is natural to further try to optimize the cost with respect to the measurement POVM $\Pi(\alpha)$.
-This optimization problem can be also solved algebraically (see \cite[Chapter 8.1.(d)]{Helstrom} and also \cite{Rafal}) and once again the explicit expression is hard to analyze.
-Therefor we discuss bounds from below.
+In the classical case, Lemma~\ref{lem:OptEst} describes optimization of the cost with respect to the estimation scheme.
+A quantum equivalent of this Lemma have been derived in \cite{Helstrom, Rafal}, the optimal POVM is orthogonal and there exists a closed form algebraic expression for an observable associated to this measurement.
+This expression is, however, hard to analyze and we resort to a more tractable expressions that bound the cost from below.

 The quantum Cramer-Rao bound is a generalization of the classical one.
-It bounds the cost from below using the (quantum) Fisher information, which is a point-wise quantity that (roughly speaking) measures how fast a family of states $\rho(\varphi)$ is changing at a given point.
+It bounds the cost from below using the (quantum) Fisher information, which is a canonical statistical length on the space of density matrices.
+The Fisher information $F(\varphi)$ is given by the expression